-In celebrations of the Winter Solstice around the world, you’ll find many traditions of yuletide cheer.
-The Winter solstice is the shortest day of the year and happens on December 21st in the northern hemisphere and on June 21st in this southern hemisphere.
+In celebrations of the Winter Solstice around the world, you’ll find many traditions of yuletide cheer and spirituality.
+This event is the shortest day of the year and happens on December 21st in the northern hemisphere and on June 21st in this southern hemisphere.

 Festivities take place before, during, and after the Winter solstice and have taken place for thousands of years.
-Many of our modern Christian traditions actually stem from the ancient times when the Winter Solstice was the main event of the year for thousands of years throughout many cultures.
+Many of the modern Christian traditions actually stem from ancient times when this was the main event of the year for thousands of years throughout many cultures.

 Celebrate the Winter Solstice • 3 Ancient Traditions